Scope and Motivation

 New Knowledge and Skills from the Combined Corpus

-The synthesis reveals a maturity shift in RAG engineering.
-Early RAG adoption focused on retrieval recall, retrieving more documents to provide more context.
-The evidence now points toward retrieval precision and context quality as more important performance drivers, though this conclusion is drawn primarily from Cuconasu et al.’s single-dataset experiments and corroborated by survey-level recommendations rather than broad independent replication.
+A maturity shift is visible in the evidence.
+Early RAG adoption chased recall: retrieve more documents, provide more context, hope the model sorts it out.
+That approach fails.
+Badly.
+The evidence now points toward retrieval precision and context quality as the performance drivers that actually matter, though this conclusion rests primarily on the single-dataset experiments of Cuconasu et al., corroborated by survey-level recommendations rather than broad independent replication.

 What is the most important finding from this RAG evidence review?